quicwg/base-drafts/draft-ietf-quic-recovery.md

   value is 1ms.

 kInitialRtt:
-: The RTT used before an RTT sample is taken.
-The RECOMMENDED value is 500ms.
+: The RTT used before an RTT sample is taken, as described in {{pto-handshake}}.

 kPacketNumberSpace:
 : An enum to enumerate the three packet number spaces.